 Seventy-one percent of North Carolina’s coastline is at high or very high vulnerability to sea level rise.
 The implications are dire — the Outer Banks could become completely submerged, destroying the livelihood and way of life for many North Carolinians, and dramatically reducing the state’s tourism revenue.
 Further, increasing salinity would threaten drinking water supplies in many parts of eastern North Carolina.

-Promoting solar and wind: North Carolina is ideally located due to our geographical location, weather, and landscape to take advantage of the abundant solar resources — with the state having as many as 250 sunny days a year.
-NPD Solarbuzz, a solar energy market research and analysis firm, recently ranked North Carolina the second-highest state in terms of solar capacity in the country, losing only to California.
-However, recent attacks on solar by the power industry threaten to undo the solar advances in the state.
+Promoting solar and wind: Due to North Carolina’s location, weather, and geographic features, it is ideally suited to take advantage of abundant solar resources — with as many as 250 sunny days a year.
+NPD Solarbuzz, a solar energy market research firm, recently ranked North Carolina the second-highest state in terms of solar capacity in the country, losing only to California.

-Also due to its geographical location, North Carolina has more off-shore wind than any other state on the Atlantic coast and gives us a prime opportunity to develop our wind resources.
-Just a fraction of the wind energy resources off North Carolina’s coast would help the state meet 20% of its energy needs.
-Legislation introduced in 2011 could create 2,500 MW of offshore wind turbines.
-It is estimated that developing that amount of offshore wind would create over 10,000 construction jobs and 2,000 long-term operations and maintenance jobs, in addition to jobs associated with future manufacturing exports to other markets.
-Since North Carolina is currently the second largest importer of coal in the US, this would reduce the amount of money leaving the state each year to purchase fossil fuels.
+North Carolina also has more offshore wind capacity than any other state on the Atlantic coast.
+Just a fraction of those wind resources would help the state meet 20% of its energy needs.
+Developing 2,500 megawatts of offshore wind would create more than 10,000 construction jobs and 2,000 long-term operations and maintenance jobs, in addition to jobs associated with future manufacturing exports to other markets.